Message from the Director, Morten Schlütter

 I hope to see CAPS play a key role in promoting intellectual awareness about East Asia, Southeast Asia, and the Pacific, contributing to diversity on the UI campus, and helping facilitate scholarly exchanges between UI faculty and scholars in our core areas so that the University of Iowa can be a nexus of global connection in the twenty-first century.

-2013 is already turning out to be an exciting year for CAPS with a line-up of prominent speakers, and presentations of innovative research and performances.
+2015 will be an exciting year for CAPS with a line-up of prominent speakers and interesting presentations, as well as a major exhibition.
 Please join us at these events!
 For more information click “Lectures and Events” on the left side of this page.
-To be added to the CAPS emailing list please write to our Associate Director, Dongwang Liu at firstname.lastname@example.org.
+To be added to the CAPS emailing list please write to our Associate Director, Dongwang Liu at email@example.com.
 Thank you.